Aeromedical Retrieval Medicine for Extreme Altitude

 The ARMEA course is designed to prepare the medical professional for work as a Flight Paramedic, nurse or doctor working on a HEMS unit that retrieves casualties at extreme altitude.
 Retrieval medicine takes a profound amount of skills to stabilise the critical casualty whilst adding environmental stressors them during the medical evacuation.
 Add to that are the additional stresses that are found in altitudes above ten thousand feet (3000m).

 This online course covers some of the medical skills required for Flight Paramedics working at high altitudes.
-It is specifically designed for work on helicopters and fixed week aircraft working in resource-poor environments and who have a prolonged evacuation time.
+It is specifically designed for work on helicopters and fixed-wing aircraft working in resource-poor environments and who have a prolonged evacuation time.

 This course is offered in collaboration with the Mount Kilimanjaro Search and Rescue company based in Moshi, Tanzania.
 Flight Paramedics who complete this CPD course, attend the Foundations in Critical Care course in Malta and who spend at least six weeks on the HEMS unit will earn the Diploma of Aeromedical Retrieval Medicine for Extreme Altitude (Dip.ARMEA).